Unveiling the Jewish Roots of Pentecost

 Bill: Don’t you think that is based on the fact that you don’t really feel secure in yourself?
 The reaction is that somehow I’ve got to defend myself.
 I’ve got to guard myself from something I don’t agree with, because I don’t feel safe in my own skin.

 This brings up four basic needs.
 This originally came from Jack Frost as well.
 It’s the need for love, the need for security, the need for affirmation and a need for purpose.
 Not having those things.
-You live Missy Shush.
 You live as an orphan.
 You’re not comforted.
 There are needs that are not being met.
 And that thing of security, I think for me, if I’m safe in my skin, go ahead and judge me.
 You don’t know me.
 If you’re going to judge me….

 So, generally speaking, I learned the realities are, “Judge not lest you be judged.”
 Judging comes from a place of reacting to all the things that have happened to us.
 We react and so we end up judging.
 Before you know it, the very things that we’ve judged start coming back on us.